 A. I donâ€™t know, but an hour later youâ€™re hungry for power.

 What do you get when you mix Chinese food with other cultures?
 In this video, New York Times reporter Jennifer 8.
 Lee talks about her quest to find the origins of familiar Chinese-American dishesâ€”and some of the interesting consequences of mixing Chinese food with other countriesâ€™ cuisine.
 The results are humorous, fascinating, and mouth watering.

 They’ve included links to various social networking bookmark sites and enabled embedding.
 Here’s a 2008 movie by Murray Siple, Cart of Darkness, about “a group of homeless men in North Vancouver who’ve married their love of shopping-cart racing with their business of bottle picking.”
 (NSFW for language).

-the embed code linked to the wrong video and it isn’t standards compliant by default (nobody else does that yet either) — but in general it looks like they’re on the right track.
+They still have some kinks to work out, like the embed code linked to the wrong video and it isn’t standards compliant by default (nobody else does that yet either) — but in general it looks like they’re on the right track.

 If you’ve got an hour to spend, this Google Tech Talk by David Weinberger is worth a listen.
 In it he explains how the breakdown of categorization designed for physical objects when applied to digital or abstract objects (such as thoughts) can be overcome through new kinds of categorization—ie. tagging.